 There are a few circumstances where you may receive a call from someone who claims to be from Google.
 Here’s how to identify whether it’s a real call from Google or from a possible scammer:

 - Google does not make unsolicited sales calls from an automated system.
-However, we may place automated phone calls to your business, as a service to Google users, for non-sales tasks like making reservations or confirming your business hours.
-These calls are only enabled for businesses that offer public phone numbers for the purpose of receiving calls from the general public, and use the automated voice-calling service Duplex.
+However, as a service to Google users, we may place automated phone calls to your business for non-sales tasks such as making reservations or scheduling appointments, or confirming your business details for Google Maps.
+These calls are only enabled for businesses that offer public phone numbers for the purpose of receiving calls from the general public.

 What to do if you receive a suspicious call